February 5, 2023 |12 min read

 Unlike kittens, adult cats should ideally eat just two meals a day, with 8–12 hours between feedings.3 For example, if you have a reasonably active nine-pound cat (250 calories per day), your feeding schedule might look like this:

 You can also free-feed your adult cat, but keep an eye on their eating habits.
-Unchecked free-feeding can lead to feline obesity, so if you see your cat scarfing down their meal in minutes, leave out only enough food to meet their daily calorie requirements.
+Unchecked free-feeding can lead to an overweight cat, so if you see your cat scarfing down their meal in minutes, leave out only enough food to meet their daily calorie requirements.

 For Senior Cats